-When you travel, a lot of thought goes into the types of items that you bring with you.
+When I travel, a lot of thought goes into the types of items that I bring along.
 If you’re like me, everything that you have serves multiple purposes.
-I like to pack light, and too many single-use items quickly start to add up.
+I like to pack light, and too many single-use items quickly start to add up and fill your bag.

 I usually travel with a single pair of pants.
 I want to make sure those pants will last a long time!
 Picking a good pair of pants is based on a few qualifying factors.
 A pair of pants should be durable, flexible, good quality, not doofy and should serve a secondary purpose like being suitable for a second occasion.